donghan-fu/donghan-fu.github.io/_pages/about.md

 </div>

 # 📝 Research
 My research sits at the intersection of social psychology and digital media.
-I examine how discrete emotions such as anxiety and fear, as well as higher-order emotions like feeling moved, shape information practices on social platforms and the social outcomes that follow.
+I examine how discrete emotions, such as anxiety and fear, as well as higher-order emotions like feeling moved and fatigue, shape information practices on social platforms and the social outcomes that follow.
 I also study health promotion with a focus on diabetes and mental health, including depression and experiences of psychological emptiness.

 1️⃣ ***Digital Media and Health Communication***